MateuszB-hub/CS-Projects-2019-2020/README.md

 # CS-Projects-2019-2020
-Programs I have made on my time and in school to practice and showcase my knowledge.
+Programs I have made on my time to practice and showcase my knowledge.
+Overtime I will be adding more projects